Including the vacuum energy in stellarator coil design: A minimal variational problem for coil design

 Constructing a minimal, well-posed mathematical problem for stellarator coil design requires careful consideration.
 A necessary requirement is to recover a target magnetic configuration, as defined by a surface, which we shall denote by $S$.

 The standard approach as used in stellarator coil-design codes\cite{ROSE, COILOPT, REGCOIL} is to minimize \beq \Phi_2 := \frac{1}{2}\int_{S} dS\;(\bB\cdot \bn)^2, \eeq which is called the quadratic flux.
+In Eq.(\ref{eq:quadratic_flux}) $\bB$ denotes the magnetic field and $\bn$ the unit normal to the surface $S$.
 For coil design, the degrees of freedom of the system are those that describe the coils, namely the currents that flow through them and their geometry in space.
-In this paper, the filamentary description of the coils as used in FOCUS \cite{Zhu_2018} is used, that is they will be described by curves embedded in the 3D space.
+In this paper, the filamentary description of the coils as adopted in FOCUS \cite{Zhu_2018} is used, that is they will be described by curves embedded in the 3D space.
 Only when necessary, such as when evaluating the self-fields and self-forces for examples, some considerations on the finite thickness of the coils will be added.